BD2KGenomics/dcc-ops/redwood/README.md

 <note the object id outputted>
 $ download <objectid> .
 ```

+If that's as expected, you've successfully set up Redwood for development.

 ## Automated Backups
 In the past, automatic daily backups were scheduled with the following command on the metadata database host.
 This uses [this](https://github.com/agmangas/mongo-backup-s3/) docker image.